pragmint/open-practices/capabilities/loosely-coupled-teams.md

 Forming loosely coupled teams can sometimes be a moving target, as changes to an organization's structure and/or goals can be sudden and drastic.
 When this occurs, keeping the legacy team structures, charters, and architectures intact may actually add friction to the software development process.
 To maintain organizational agility, embrace the notion that team boundaries can and will evolve.
 There will be some tension as teams shift their focus and pivot their operations -- monitor this tension while staying mindful of the benefits of forming loosely coupled teams.

-### Importance of Well-Defined Interfaces and Cross-Team Contracts
+### Importance of Well-Defined Interfaces

-For teams to work independently, they must establish clear and well-defined interfaces and contracts with other teams' services.
+For teams to work independently, they must establish clear and well-defined interfaces.
 This clarity ensures that teams can develop and deploy their components without tightly coupling their work with that of others.
-However, defining and maintaining these interfaces and contracts requires discipline and ongoing communication about changes that could affect other teams.
+However, defining and maintaining these interfaces requires discipline and ongoing communication about changes that could affect other teams.

 ### Monoliths Can Work

 A common misconception is that loosely coupled teams and architectures require the use of microservices.
 That's not true.
-While smaller, self-contained microservices can facilitate loose coupling, they are not a system requirement.
+While small, self-contained microservices can facilitate loose coupling, they are not a system requirement.
 A well-structured monolith with clearly delineated modules and strict internal contracts can simplify deployment and reduce overhead while still allowing teams to work independently on their respective components.

 ### Balancing Autonomy and Coordination